The Way of Being | A Journey—Topic Essay: Traditional and

 Degree of social involvement.
 Imperatives to social involvement are the

 contribution and the rewards.
-Withdrawal and indirect involvement are (i)
+Withdrawal and indirect involvement are (i) personally

-progress in secular and transsecular realms.
+secular and transsecular realms.

 Community and involvement.